 Repetition creates familiarity, but does familiarity breed contempt?
 Although it can happen, the reality is that familiarity leads to liking in far more case than it does to contempt.
 When we are in a supermarket, we are far more likely to buy familiar brands, even if we have never tried the product before.
 Advertisers know this very well.

-Repetition can also lead to understanding, as it gives time for the penny to drop.
+Repetition can also lead to understanding, .
 What at first may be strange, after repeated exposure becomes clear and understandable.

 Some people just have to do things several times before they make up their mind.
 Think about the last time you bought a pair of shoes.
 Did you pick them then put them down several times before trying them on.
 Did you come back to try them again?
 If so, you are in good company.
 Many people have to repeat things several times before they get convinced.
 Three times is a common number.